My Two Cents. (Probably Worth a Little More).

 What Proven Results Does Marc Miiller Have?

-• Over 25 years of combined experience in construction and environmental consulting, providing a technical, contractor's perspective that most agents simply can't offer.
+• Over 25 years of combined experience in civil construction and environmental consulting, providing a technical, contractor's perspective that most agents simply can't offer.

 • In his 7th year as a licensed REALTOR® with RE/MAX Innovations.